 If I don’t like the size of print in a book, I can not easily change the font size or formatting.
 Indeed, this was one of the revolutionary aspects of the first Macintosh – the Macintosh brought font terminology into the general lexicon.
 Twenty years ago few people would have understood what was meant by 18 point Helvetica bold.

 Digital hardware is always changing.
 Although it is easy to convert text, you must frequently do so, otherwise you may lose access to it.
-A new Mac shares no hardware in common with a Mac Classic.
+A current Mac shares no hardware in common with a Mac Classic.
 Floppies, SCSI hard drives, LocalTalk networking, serial ports, and ADB are all gone.
 They can be still used with certain adapters, but that involves more money.

 Another disadvantage of digital text is that the formats of files change.
 I used Word 5.0 for most of college, and reading the text today means that I have to use a conversion program.
 In the process, I may lose formatting or some of my writing.
 If I used specific Word features, I may not get a clean conversion.
 For the most part, my Word files are still easily readable, since Word was widely used and is still being sold.